Uvira007/foia-on-ufo-analysis/checkpoint-1/checkpoint-1.md

 1. Documents will be parsed and imported
 1. All words will be compared to a english dictionary and only actual words will be indexed
 1. Only documents that ultimately have more than 2 words will be indexed

+#### Core Algorithm
+We will use '''Inverted Index''' alogirthm to create a dictionary of terms and the corresponding DocIDs.

 Finally, as a stretch goal, we will have an accessor available so that a user can choose a specific document from a cluster displayed on the rendered visualizations and see the contents of the original (source) document that was used.